caperaven/pr-training/html-css-fundamentals/topics-list.md

 these two elements exist and that they assist in bringing in CSS and JavaScript into a document.
 They are however not the only ways of achieving this.
 But you will learn more on incorporating CSS and JavaScript into your web pages in time.

+#### HTML Debugging

+It is important to have an idea of how to debug HTML issues when they arrive.
+MDN provide an active learning article that deals with HTML debugging.
+Please work through the [Active learning: Studying permissive code](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Debugging_HTML#active_learning_studying_permissive_code) example which will walk you through a typical debugging scenario and the tools you can use to find and fix the issues.

 #### Accessibility

 Accessibility is a broad subject, however it is essential to keep accessibility in mind when designing and developing features